odddollar/Container-lang/README.md

 Much like other languages, variables are "boxes" that store a value for later referencing.
 These values can be updated at any time.
 However, unlike other languages that use the ```=``` symbol to assign values, Container-lang uses the arrow symbol, ```<-```.

+All variables are global (E.g. those in a block can be accessed by those not in a block and vice versa).

 E.g.

 ```